 205 30 Malmö

-Your final tax statement will confirm how much money you are due to be refunded, or how much additional tax you need to pay.
+Your final tax statement will confirm either the refund amount you are due receive or the additional tax you need to pay.

-In the same way, you can also check how your tax is affected by any additions or changes you make to your tax return.
+You can also see how your tax is affected by any changes or additions you make to your tax return.

 If you do not receive your final tax statement when expected, it might be because we have not finished assessing your tax return.

 If you have not registered a bank account with us, you can order a credit voucher that you can redeem.
-To order a voucher, please call our tax information service or contact your local tax office by email or letter.
+To request a credit voucher, please call our tax information service or contact us by email or letter.

 If you have a debt with the Swedish Enforcement Authority, the amount you owe will first be deducted from the refund amount.
-We will then pay out any remaining amount to you.
+We will then pay out any remaining balance to you

-If you have not deregistered your previous bank account, the inactive account balance will be held by your former bank.
-If this is the case, please inform that bank of the account to which they should transfer your money.
+If you have not deregistered your previous bank account, the refund amount will be held by the bank in question or credited to your tax account.
+If the refund amount is not credited to your tax account, please inform the bank of the current bank account to which you want them to transfer the money.